Amal-Aboelfotouh/DRAFT/Abdullah.md

 8. What is the slope of the line that passes through (4, 9) and (-4, -3)?
 9. Find the slope of the line passing through (8, 12) and (3, -3).
 10. Calculate the slope of the line passing through (-6, 2) and (-1, -3).

+# Ratios and Proportions

+## Solving Ratio Problems
+1. The ratio of cats to dogs is 2:5.
+If there are 35 dogs, how many cats are there?
+2. A school has a student-teacher ratio of 18:1.
+If there are 54 teachers, how many students are there?
+3. The ratio of apples to oranges is 4:7.
+If there are 28 oranges, how many apples are there?
+4. A recipe calls for a flour-to-sugar ratio of 3:2.
+If you use 9 cups of flour, how much sugar is needed?
+5. The ratio of boys to girls in a class is 5:6.
+If there are 30 girls, how many boys are there?
+6. The ratio of red to blue marbles is 7:3.
+If there are 21 red marbles, how many blue ones are there?
+7. A map has a scale ratio of 1:50,000.
+If a road is 3 cm on the map, how long is it in reality?
+8. The ratio of water to juice concentrate is 4:1.
+If you have 12 liters of water, how much concentrate is needed?
+9. The ratio of adults to children in a theater is 3:8.
+If there are 24 adults, how many children are there?
+10. A factory produces red to black chairs in a 5:2 ratio.
+If 40 red chairs are made, how many black ones are there?